Aaron-Bopp/TIM/40_Evergreens/Gender is both an intrinsic experience and an necessary expression.md

 [[Gender]] sets expectations for how we exist in the world, and it influences how we shape our habits to fit our society.
 We shape our mannerisms behaviors, communication and expectations to [[conscious|consciously]] and [[subconscious|subconsciously]] to fit our [[gender]] into our [[gender schema]], [[gender identity]], and [[society]]. [[Every person has an experience of gender]], and while these are true for [[cis]] people they are not as aware of this experience or expression of gender as [[transgender|trans]] people.

 This is the best rebuff to, "but they're making it their whole [[personality]]" Of course they are!
 That's called self-love!
-The expression of their gender is neccesary for their [[self-love]].
+The expression of their gender is neccesary for their [[self-love]] and that self love is so beautiful and attracts people to you, but remember [[Being cool and marketable isn't the same as having rights]]

 An understanding of [[The difference between identity and presentation]] is required.